 Title IX Coordinator, ext.
 7752

 Office of Public Safety, ext.
 7810

-A member of the Campus Department of Public Safety is available 24 hours a day and 7 days a week to transport the Reporting Party to either hospital if requested.
+A member of the Campus Department of Public Safety is available 24 hours a day, seven days a week to transport the Reporting Party to either hospital listed below if requested.
 Volunteers from the For All Seasons Sexual Assault Crisis Center are also available to provide counseling and assistance throughout this process.

 Two area hospitals have sexual assault response programs in place.
 Forensic Nurse Examiners are available 24 hours a day, 7 days a week to provide confidential medical examination, STI and pregnancy prophylactics.
 The programs work in conjunction with For All Seasons, Inc., to provide advocacy support to victims.

-- University of Maryland Shore Medical Center at Chestertown, 410-778-3300 located adjacent to Washington College
+- University of Maryland Shore Medical Center at Chestertown, located adjacent to Washington College, 410-778-3300

 - University of Maryland Shore Medical Center at Easton 410-822-1000

-The Director of Wellness and Prevention Education, serving as the sexual assault response coordinator, will inform the Reporting Party, at a minimum, of internal complaint options, availability of confidential counseling, mechanisms available to address concerns about physical safety, as well as the possibility of alternative housing assignments or classroom arrangements (where appropriate).
+The sexual assault response coordinator will inform the Reporting Party, at a minimum, of internal complaint options, availability of confidential counseling, mechanisms available to address concerns about physical safety, as well as the possibility of alternative housing assignments or classroom arrangements (where appropriate).